alansantosmg/alansantosmg/README.md

 ### Hi there!
 Welcome to my profile 👋
-🌱 I’m currently learning:
--  Golang, Vanilla Javascript, Html 5 and CSS.
+🌱 I’m currently learning: Golang, Vanilla Javascript, Html 5 and CSS.
 🔭 I’m currently working at a Railroad Brazilian company.
+⚡ Fun fact: I hate portuguese accents.

 <!--
 **alansantosmg/alansantosmg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.